Ingrown Toenails (cont.)

 Surgery for Ingrown Toenails

 If an infection is present, then surgical removal of either part of the nail or the whole nail and drainage of the abscess will be needed.
 This is performed in the doctor's office or in the emergency department.
 The extent of the procedure will depend on the severity of the infection, any other medical problems, and if this is a recurring problem.

-The doctor may decide to destroy some of the cells that make the nail grow back by applying a chemical (phenol or sodium hydroxide) to the skin under the nail.
+- The doctor may decide to destroy some of the cells that make the nail grow back by applying a chemical (silver nitrate sticks, phenol, or sodium hydroxide) to the skin under the nail.
 Adding phenol at the end of the procedure decreases recurrence rates but can be associated with increased infections.
-Some alternative methods of ablating the cells include lasers, electrocautery, or extreme cold.
+Some alternative methods of ablating the cells include surgical curettage, laser, electrocautery, or extreme cold.
 This is performed so that the edge of the nail that caused the problem will not return, which is more likely with severe or recurring infections.

-For very severe or recurrent cases that have already failed traditional surgery, a complete excision of the nail bed can be done.
+- For very severe or recurrent cases that have already failed traditional surgery, a complete destruction of the nail matrix can be performed.

 Must Read Articles Related to Ingrown Toenails

 An abscess is has several causes and can appear on many parts of the body, such as the dental, vaginal, and rectal areas.
 In general, home remedies or cures are...learn more >>

 Antibiotics are prescribed to individuals to cure disease by killing bacteria.
 There are over 100 antibiotics.
 The main classes of antibiotics include penicilli...learn more >>

 Chemotherapy or "chemo" is a treatment for cancer.
 Depending on the type of cancer an individual has, it can cure cancer, control cancer. or ease cancer symptom...learn more >>